 As per mathematician John Nash, this is an outcome or equilibrium where no player can raise the payoff by altering the decision independently.
 This equilibrium holds in the non-cooperative games.

-The movie ‘A Beautiful Mind’ is based on Nash’s life only.
+The movie ‘A Beautiful Mind’ is only based on Nash’s life.
 As per the film, the mathematician got the idea of the theory by observing all his friends try to hit on the most beautiful girl.
 Seeing this, he decided to hit on the second or the third most beautiful woman to improve his chances.

 Nash’s equilibrium shows that one can reach desirable outcomes (economic, political, or social) without entering into any contracts.